New Clients Email

 LinkedIn

 Commercial Motor Vehicles (CMVs) are very common on North Carolina’s busy roadways.
-These vehicles are very easy to spot and most drivers will see multiple per day while on North Carolina’s roads.
+These vehicles are easily identifiable, and most drivers will see multiple vehicles per day while on North Carolina’s roads.
+Unfortunately, CMV fatalities are a serious issue that needs to be addressed.

 What Defines a Commercial Motor Vehicle?

-Larger CMVs, like tractor-trailers and box trucks can have a harder time stopping and have bigger blind spots.
+A vehicle’s classification as a CMV is determined by its use and the weight it carries, and specific regulations govern its operation to ensure safety on the road.
+Larger CMVs, like tractor-trailers and box trucks, can be more challenging to stop and have bigger blind spots.
 Therefore, a severe collision is a higher risk for CMVs.

 North Carolina CMV Collision Statistics

-2020 saw 13,795 Commercial Motor Vehicle involved automobile collisions in North Carolina.
+2020 saw 13,795 Commercial Motor vehicles involved in automobile collisions in North Carolina.
 Of the 13,795 collisions, there were 3,537 injuries and 168 total fatalities.
 1,352 of those collisions and 7 of the fatalities occurred in Wake County.

-Failure to reduce speed, inattention, improper lane change and improper turning were the leading causes of CMV related collisions in North Carolina for 2020.
+Failure to reduce speed, inattention, improper lane change, and improper turning were the leading causes of CMV-related collisions in North Carolina in 2020.

 Automobile Collision Attorneys